corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * BNO should be able to notify BN members about new CorDapp version availability
 * BNO should be able to revoke a specific version of CorDapp from their BN
 * BN members should be able to download a specific version of CorDapp
-* BNO should be able to collect a report from BN members about CorDapp versions installed to their nodes
+* BNO should be able to collect a report from BN members about CorDapp versions installed on their nodes
 * A node should be able to subscribe to a repository channel and be aware of it's synchronicity
 * It should be possible to prevent CorDapp from working if a newer version is available
 * CDS should support release channels